A Generative Model of Software Dependency Graphs to Better Understand Software Evolution: Study of the Common Structure of Software Dependency Graphs

-Using the \emph{two-sample Kolmogorov-Smirnov test} on each pair of degree distributions of the dataset, we can statistically determine the presence of a similar \nf{structure} across software applications in our dataset.
-Based on the statistic $K$, one decides on rejecting $H_0$ or not according to a given confidence level.
-If $H_0$ is not rejected, we gain confidence about the common \nf{structure} for those two software.
-In the other hand, if $H_0$ is rejected, the test outcome can not be used to conclude about the common \nf{structure} (which does not necessarily means that the two software graphs are not drawn from the same distribution).
+Using the \emph{two-sample Kolmogorov-Smirnov test} on each pair of degree distributions of the dataset, we can statistically assess the presence of a similar structure across software applications in our dataset.
+Based on the $K$ statistic, one decides on rejecting or not $H_0$ according to a given confidence level.
+If $H_0$ is not rejected, we gain confidence about the common structure for those two software.
+On the other hand, if $H_0$ is rejected, the test outcome can not be used to conclude about the common structure (which does not necessarily mean that the two software graphs are not drawn from the same distribution).

-Table \ref{table:h1h0reject} gives results for running \nf{210 two-sample Kolmogorov-Smirnov tests} with a confidence level $\alpha$ of 0.01 \footnote{We need to test each pair of sotfware, hence $C^2_{15} = 105$ tests, which is doubled since we test in-degrees and out-degrees.}.
-The rows provide the results for in-degree, out-degree, and both distributions.
+Table \ref{table:h1h0reject} gives the results of running 2,450 two-sample Kolmogorov-Smirnov tests with a confidence level $\alpha$ of 0.01 (we need to test each pair of software, hence $C^2_{\nbsubjects} = 1225$ tests, which is doubled ($2 \times 1225 = 2450$) since we test in-degrees and out-degrees).
+In this table, the rows provide the results for in-degree, out-degree, and both distributions.
 The second and third columns provide the number and the ratio of tests for which the two-sample Kolmogorov-Smirnov test has rejected $H_0$.
-The third and the fourth columns provide the opposite data (\ie{} the test has not rejected $H_0$).
+The fourth and fifth columns provide the information when $H_0$ can not be rejected.

-As we can see, for \nf{61\%} of the tested pairs, the common distribution hypothesis cannot be rejected.
+As we can see, for 79\% of the tested pairs, the common distribution hypothesis cannot be rejected.
 However, this affirmation does not necessarily involve that there is a unique distribution shared by all those software.
-On the other hand, for the remaining \nf{39\%} of tested pairs for which $H_0$ is rejected at this confidence level, no conclusion can be drawn.
+On the other hand, for the remaining 21\% of tested pairs for which $H_0$ is rejected at this confidence level, no conclusion can be drawn.